JosXa/tgintegration/README.md

 ## unittest

 The builtin unit test package has not been tested so far, but theoretically I don't see any problems with it.
-If you do try it out in combination with _tgintegration_, it would be awesome if you could let me know how your experience has been and if there was anything that should be improved to make it work.
+If you do try it out in combination with _tgintegration_, it would be awesome if you could tell me about your experience and whether there has been anything that could be improved 🙂 Let us know at 👉 https://t.me/TgIntegration